NEW ZEALAND SOLO TRAVEL

 Purchase carbon offsets through your airline or through a third party, like MyClimate.org, Carbonfund.org, or terrapass.
 Carbon offsetting allows you to buy a certificate to reduce carbon emissions, a major contributor to climate change, which in turn contribute community projects across countries to reduce greenhouse gas (GHG) emissions.

-The best eco-friendly forms of ground transportation in New Zealand are walking, or renting a bicycle or electric scooter.
+The best eco-friendly forms of ground transportation in New Zealand are public transportation, walking, or renting a bicycle or electric scooter.
+They are also apt to cost less than other ground transportation.

 When booking an Uber in New Zealand, select the Uber Green option, instead of a traditional rideshare, to support the use of electric cars for cleaner transportation in New Zealand.